aekari/Synthesis-Map/README.md

 ## Description

 [Synthesis Map](https://aekari.github.io/Synthesis-Map/) is a brainstorming tool to help generate creative ideas.
-The concept of a synthesis map was first taught to me by Professor Mark Addison Smith of City College of New York and I adapted it for the web, specifically for this project.
+The concept of a synthesis map was first introduced to me by Professor Mark Addison Smith of City College of New York and I adapted it for the web, specifically for this project.

 <img src="https://i.imgur.com/5OeiIZd.gif">